 Article 33 – Duration of Agreement

-This Agreement shall become effective upon ratification and shall remain in full force and effect until June 30, 2017.
+This Agreement shall become effective on July 1, 2017 or upon ratification, whichever is later, and shall remain in full force and effect until June 30, 2017.
 Automatic renewal shall extend the terms of the Agreement for one year at a time, unless either party serves the other with written notice at least one hundred twenty (120) calendar days prior to the anniversary date of its intent to negotiate a new Agreement.
 Should such notice be served, bargaining shall commence within thirty (30) days following the date of the notice for the purpose of negotiating a new Agreement.

 Article 34 – Salary and Premiums